White plaster on a persons elbow

 Different types of plasters suit different types of wounds

-Breathable plasters
+Breathable dressings

-Breathable plasters may need to be changed every 1 to 2 days, depending on how well they are holding up and whether the wound needs to stay dry or moist.
+Breathable dressings may need to be changed every 1 to 2 days, depending on how well they are holding up and whether the wound needs to stay dry or moist.
 These plasters are often used for wounds that require a balance of moisture and air, such as minor scrapes or cuts that benefit from faster healing through air exposure while still being protected from dirt and bacteria.

 Wound location